 Brown’s cousin, Dwight Goines, said he had talked to Brown in front of the building moments earlier.
 After chatting, Brown walked to the rear of the building and Goines heard a gunshot.
 Goines said he saw a black man about 23 years old, six feet tall and weighing about 160 pounds fleeing on foot.
 Betty Shells, who saw the attack, said Brown was beaten with a pipe and that the attacker was a black man about 25 years old, six feet tall and of medium build.

-Prior to the murder, Marie Robinson, a homeless heroin addict who frequented the neighborhood of the crime, pleaded guilty to drug charges.
-At the time she pleaded guilty, the judge in her case told her that he could sentence her up to a year in jail and lengthy probation and that it was in her “best interest to tell the probation officer everything you want me to know about you as of a positive nature that will help me decide what should be done in this case.”
+Prior to the murder, Marie Robinson, a homeless heroin addict who frequented the neighborhood of the crime, pled guilty to drug charges.
+At the time she pled guilty, the judge in her case told her that he could sentence her to up to a year in jail and lengthy probation and that it was in her “best interest to tell the probation officer everything you want me to know about you as of a positive nature that will help me decide what should be done in this case.”

 Eleven days after the murder, Robinson met with her probation officer and implicated 35-year-old Curtis Knight as Brown’s attacker.
 She said she had purchased drugs from Knight in the past.